TheNeuralNomad/trigonometry-intution/README.md

-# Trigonometry InWhile learning trigonometry, I realized that memorizing values is not effective.tuition: Unit Circle & Quadrants
+# Trigonometry: Unit Circle & Quadrants
 Understanding trigonometric ratios at key angles using the unit circle, focusing on intuition rather than memorization

 ## Why I Made This